RousselP12/api_justify_tictactrip/README.md

 # Tictactrip_api_justify

-this repository provides an API for aligning raw text linked to an authentication process
+this repository provides an API for justifying an insert of type plain text.
+It also provides a jwt authentification.
 ## Install

 ```